-The individuals and organisations who’ll be coming into Bell School to enhance the education of our children in 2017-18 will be:
+The individuals and organisations who’ll be coming into Bell School to enhance the education of our children during 2017-18 was (2018-2019 to come soon!):

 - OOCH – Ooch will visit grades K-3 on October 18 & 19.
 Ooch is highly popular and has been coming into Bell for a few years.
 He focuses on teaching ‘life’ skills in a uniquely engaging way that the kids just love. http://oochworld.com/about.php

 - WINGMASTERS – will visit Kindergardners to teach them about North American birds of prey. http://www.wingmasters.net/aboutus.htm

 - PLIMOUTH PLANTATION – Pilgrims will be telling their stories to 3rd graders on December 14. https://www.plimoth.org/learn/experiences-schools

 - DEBBIE MILLER – author Debbie is due to visit 1st graders to share her nature books. https://www.debbiemilleralaska.com/projects

 - NE MARINE CENTER – Grade 2 will be studying soils with this team when they return again this school year on Nov 8.